natecostello/van_two_point_oh/arrangements/roof_arrangement/roof_arrangement_notes.md

 #### Aluminess

 I haven't been able to pin down a weight for an aluminess rack.
-[Barefoot theory](https://bearfoottheory.com/aluminess-review-sprinter-van-roof-rack-accessories/#:~:text=Being%20able%20to%20hang%20out,of%20holes%20in%20your%20roof.) states heres is 125 lbs.
+[Barefoot theory](https://bearfoottheory.com/aluminess-review-sprinter-van-roof-rack-accessories/#:~:text=Being%20able%20to%20hang%20out,of%20holes%20in%20your%20roof.) states hers is 125 lbs.
 With a longer touring style rack, I'd estimate ours would be at least 150 lbs.

 #### 80/20